Hedgehogs – both wild and pet hedgehog advice

 A Gymnure

-The closest relatives to hedgehogs are actually moles, shrews and moonrats.
+The closest relatives to hedgehogs are moles, shrews and moonrats.
 Many people also believe shrews to be rodents as they look so similar to mice.

 Are hedgehogs native to Australia and New Zealand?